ComputationalMechanicsLab-AUT/AnsyBeam/README.md

 ![Analysis Results](screenshots/AnsyBeam_output_2.png)

+## Intended Use and Limitations

+AnsyBeam is intended for educational use, teaching demonstrations, and learning activities in structural analysis.
+It is not a substitute for professional engineering analysis, design software, independent verification, or engineering judgement.

+The current implementation considers planar Euler–Bernoulli beam models.
+Users should confirm that modelling assumptions, boundary conditions, material properties, units, and loading are appropriate for their application.

 ## Copyright

-Developed by Dr. Vaishakh Kottila Veedu, Auckland University of Technology (AUT).
+Developed by Dr Vaishakh Kottila Veedu, Auckland University of Technology (AUT).

-Copyright © 2026 KVV.
+Copyright © 2026 Vaishakh Kottila Veedu.
 All rights reserved.